sybrew/the-seo-framework/readme.txt

 * Deprecated: `AudoDescription_Generate::generate_excerpt()` 5th argument.
 Exchanged for char length.
 3rd parameter will still work until 2.6.0.
 * Deprecated: `AutoDescription_Admin_Init::supported_screens` as it isn't used anymore.
 * Note: On many places, `empty()` has been exchanged for type sensitive checks.
 If you do not wish to use a parameter, always input the default to maintain expected behaviour.
-* Note: The description excerpt cache version has been bumped to refresh all excerpts.
+* TODO Note: The description excerpt cache version has been bumped to refresh all excerpts.
 * Cleaned up code.

 **TEMP LOG**